What Are Sight Words?

 Reading Without Vowels

-An additional challenge with Hebrew reading, is that after some time, children may be required to read Hebrew text that is only partly vowelized or that isn’t vowelized at all.
+An additional challenge with Hebrew reading, is that after some time, children may be required to read Hebrew text that is only partly vowelized or that isn’t vowelized at all, such as Rashi or advanced texts.
 One would only be able to recognize such words if they have vocabulary association for these written words.
-How else can one recognize un-vowelized Rashi if they aren’t familiar with the words.
-On top of that, Hebrew has many, many homonyms – words that are spelled the same way but they have different meaning.
-In order to recognize such words, one would need to be familiar with the context.
+How else can one recognize un-vowelized words if they aren’t familiar with the words?
+How would one be able to read at the Torah without a concept of what the words mean?Â

 Hebrew Spelling